sanguino/todo-app/presentation/slides.md

 ### Docker multi stage

-- Multi-stage builds allows you to create multiple intermediate images from the same Dockerfile.
+- Multi-stage builds allow you to create multiple intermediate images from the same Dockerfile.

 - You can use multiple FROM statements in your Dockerfile.
 Each FROM instruction begins a new stage of the build.